-^{} Yield (In Units) for Agricultureal Rural, and Environmental Conservation and Preservation includes an estimated calculation for exemption lots.
+^{}Yield (in units) for Agricultural Rural, Environmental Conservation include an estimated calculation for exemption lots.
 See Land Use Appendix for methodology.

 Special Economic Development District (SED)

 As part of the 1998 Base Realignment and Closure Act (BRAC), the US Army base known as Ft.
 Ritchie located in Cascade was closed and handed over to civilian authority.
 The Fort has been through many iterations of development plans for the last 25 years; however, in August 2021, it was officially transferred to a private civilian entity.
 The current property owner has created an overall master plan that includes renovation and rehabilitation of the numerous structures remaining on the property as well as plans to establish new residential and commercial uses.